Beauty therapists provide treatments such as facials, massage, laser hair removal, waxing and pedicures.

 Additional requirements for specialist roles:

-To be a clinical aesthetician who administers injections, such as botox, you need to be a registered nurse.
+To be a clinical aesthetician, or clinical injector, who administers injections, such as botox, you need to be a registered nurse.

 To be an aesthetician, who supports those nurses, you need to: